-2. AMENDMENT AND RESTATEMENT: EFFECTIVE DATE.
+2. AMENDMENT AND RESTATEMENT; EFFECTIVE DATE

 The Plan, originally titled The Quigley Corporation 2010 Equity Compensation Plan, was ratified by the Company's stockholders at the Company's Annual Meeting of Stockholders on May 5, 2010.
-The Plan was subsequently amended by the Board and ratified by the Company's stockholders at the Company's Annual Meeting of Stockholders on May 6, 2013 and May 24, 2016.
-This Amended and Restated 2010 Equity Compensation Plan became effective on the Effective Date, subject to approval of the Company's stockholders; and amends and restates the 2010 Equity Incentive Plan in its entirety.
+The Plan was subsequently amended by the Board, titled the Amended and Restated 2010 Equity Compensation Plan, and ratified by the Company's stockholders at the Company's Annual Meeting of Stockholders on May 6, 2013, May 24, 2016, May 23, 2018, and May 20, 2021.
+As renamed, this Amended and Restated 2022 Equity Compensation Plan became effective on the Effective Date, subject to approval of the Company's stockholders; and amends and restates the 2010 Equity Compensation Plan in its entirety.